Wolfyxon/wolfyxon.github.io/public/docs/guides/contributing.md

 Almost all my projects (including their source code) are available on my [GitHub profile](https://github.com/wolfyxon).
 That's where you can contribute.

-# Rules for bug reports
+# Reporting bugs and submitting suggestions

 ## 1. Check for duplicates
-Search for other reports (open and closed) if they describe the bug that you encountered.
+Search for other reports (open and closed) if they describe the bug that you encountered or your idea.
-If a the bug has already been reported, don't report it again.
+If a the bug or suggestion has already been submitted, don't report it again.

 ## 2. Don't be vague
-Provide as much detail about the bug as possible.
+Provide as much detail about the bug or suggested change/feature as possible.

 **Bad example:**
 *Program doesn't work.*